alexewerlof/local-browser-ai/feedback-on-prompt-api.md

 efficient and "native" to language models, but even then, the majority of the pages I tried don't work too well with this extension, unless some selection snippets are sent to the [small] context.

+# Granular events for model download and loading to GPU

+`LanguageMode.create()` emits monitor events both when downloading a model or loading it to GPU.
+The former emits many events but the latter just emits 0% and 100% events.

+One can guess which one is which based on the result of `LanguageModel?.availability(modelOptions)` but it'd lead to cleaner code if the two sets of events were separated.

 # `LanguageMode.create()` halts.

 If there was a problem with downloading the model, `await LanguageModel.create()` blocks indefinitely.